A Sign on the Doorpost by

 The construction company hired for the job sent a friendly crew of guys who enjoyed the chocolate chip cookies I always offered them.
 One day as I was leaving my apartment I overheard a sweet conversation between two of the men who were working down the hall.

-”What’s that mounted up on some of the door frames?“, one fellow asked.
+”What’s that mounted up on some of the door frames?” one fellow asked.

-Ah yes, I thought, and how often do we rush through our busy days and forget?
-And I reached up to touch the mezuzah on our doorpost.
+Ah yes, I thought, and how often do we rush through our busy day and forget.

 – Dana Susan Lehrman